UofT-DSI/sql/02_activities/assignments/Assignment2.md

 * Weight: 70% of total grade
 * The branch name for your repo should be: `assignment-two`
 * What to submit for this assignment:
-    * This markdown (Assignment2.md) with written responses in Section 1
+    * This markdown (Assignment2.md) with written responses in Section 1 and 4
     * Two Entity-Relationship Diagrams (preferably in a pdf, jpeg, png format).
     * One .sql file
 * What the pull request link should look like for this assignment: `https://github.com/<your_github_username>/sql/pulls/<pr_id>`